Paris Métro Line 14: Architecture

 The conceptual design of the stations sought to evoke space and openness.
 The size of stations, their corridors and transfer halls brings the line architecturally closer to those of the RER rather than the existing Métro lines.
 The RATP opted for a specific style of the new line, for instance lightly coloured tiling rather than bitumen.
 The use of space was designed in a contemporary manner: voluminous spaces mixed plenty of light with modern materials and overall eased the flow of passengers.
 According to the designers, the stations should be the reflection of a "noble public space, monumental in spirit, urban in its choice of forms and materials".
-Four architects designed the first seven stations on the line: Jean-Pierre Vaysse & Bernard Kohn six of them, and Antoine Grumbach &t Pierre Schall the station Bibliothèque.
+Four architects designed the first seven stations on the line: Jean-Pierre Vaysse & Bernard Kohn six of them, and Antoine Grumbach & Pierre Schall the station Bibliothèque.

 Saint-Lazare benefits from a well of natural light visible on the platforms, even though they are five levels below the surface.
 The station's exit is constructed from a glass bubble designed by Jean-Marie Charpentier and situated just in front of the Gare de Paris-Saint-Lazare, pointing towards the row of bus-stops.

 Pyramides and Madeleine are endowed with a particular lighting, bright sunshine outside falls onto the platforms; a system which evidently does not work at night.
 Madeleine has several video projectors which allow cultural installations, for example, one on Marlène Dietrich, an actress, during the autumn of 2003.

 Gare de Lyon offers travellers the view of a tropical garden on the right side of trains towards Olympiades, as one enters the station.
 This garden is situated underneath RATP House at the foot of which the station was built.
 It occupies a space originally reserved for the Transport Museum.
-Moreover, it is the only station equipped with a central platform, the only possible layout in light of the density of underground construction in the area.
+Moreover, it is the only station equipped with a central platform, the only possible layout in light of the area's underground construction density.

-Bibliothèque François-Mitterrand has its own unique design: monumental, fifteen metre pillars and stairs forming a semi-circle seventy metres in diameter.
+Bibliothèque François Mitterrand has its own unique design: monumental, fifteen metre pillars and stairs forming a semi-circle seventy metres in diameter.

 Olympiades station was developed by the architects Ar.thème Associés following the line's guiding principles, defined by Bernard Kohn from 1991.
 The station thus is in keeping with others in its choice of materials (polished concrete arches, wood on the ceilings, etc.) as much as in its lighting, height of its ceilings, and platforms larger than the average on other lines.

 On the other hand, certain stations on the line are notable due to the disagreeable odour of humidity and sulfur that one can sometimes find as far as the changeover halls.
 Due to the line's relative depth, it runs underneath the water-table, creating a constant risk of seepage, similar to that found on Line E of the RER.